cncf/tag-security/assessments/guide/security-reviewer.md

 are important to prevent:
 - Individuals from intentionally or unintentionally promoting their own company's project
-- SIG-Security chairs and evaluation leads intentionally or unintentionally limiting the participation of an individual unfairly by asserting conflict of interest
+- SIG-Security chairs and review leads intentionally or unintentionally limiting the participation of an individual unfairly by asserting conflict of interest
 - Security reviews being stalled while groups belabor on who should be allowed